-PROGRAM 1 ST CALCULATION 2 ND CALCULATION 3 RD CALCULATION 4 TH CALCULATION 5 TH CALCULATION 6 TH CALCULATION 7 TH CALCULATION BS BM 30 th Week 60 th Week 90 th Week 120 th Week 150 th Week 180 st Week 210 nd Week BS HA 30 th Week 60 th Week 90 th Week 120 th Week 150 th Week 180 st Week 210 nd Week
+PROGRAM 1 ST CALCULATION 2 ND CALCULATION 3 RD CALCULATION 4 TH CALCULATION 5 TH CALCULATION 6 TH CALCULATION 7 TH CALCULATION BS BM 30 th Week 60 th Week 90 th Week 120 th Week 150 th Week 180 th Week 210 th Week BS HA 30th Week 60th Week 90th Week 120 th Week 150 th Week 180 th Week 210 th Week

-OUALITATIVE REQUIREMENT SAP PROBATION
+QUALITATIVE REQUIREMENT SAP

 Students who do not maintain a minimum of 2.0 GPA, will be considered to not meet satisfactory academic progress and will be placed on a 12 week academic probation.
 Students achieving a cumulative grade point average of 2.00 at the end of the probation period will be returned to good standing.
 Students who fail to achieve overall satisfactory progress for the program at the end of the one twelve week probationary period will be subject to academic dismissal.
 Students are allowed a maximum of one probation period per 12 month period.
-Students whose enrollment is terminated due to qualitative requirements may restart the program.
+Students whose enrollment is terminated as an academic dismissal may not restart the program.
 The terms of the approved refund policy shall be applied.